Looking to grow your contact list and reach more people via SMS? Here are 20+ ways to grow your contact list with the all-important opt-in numbers.

 Transactional texts are informative and action-driven and usually occur in response to customer-driven activity such as a purchase or a booking.
 They are also often automated or triggered texts, but not all triggered messages are necessarily transactional.

 On the other hand, promotional texts constitutes messaging undertaken on the part of the business to drive sales and conversions.
-It includes sending SMS discounts, event invites, special offers, etc. Promotional texts can be sent as a bulk marketing blast or throughout the customer lifecycle depending on the subscriber behavior (eg. abandoned cart messages).
+It includes sending SMS discounts, event invites, special offers, etc. Promotional texts can be sent as a bulk SMS blast or throughout the customer lifecycle depending on the subscriber behaviour (eg. abandoned cart messages).

 To succeed in terms of text marketing, you first need a database of quality subscribers.
 This form of marketing is strictly opt-in, and you must never send unsolicited content aka spam.

 Growing a Strong Database of SMS Contacts